 No matter where you travel in the world, you’ll find WiFi just about everywhere.
 There are hotspots in cafes, retail shops, and even in parks.
 It’s in the vast majority of homes, too, with 89% of US homes connected to broadband using WiFi to access the internet.
 That being said – not all WiFi is created equal.

 Since the invention of the technology way back in 1997, there have been several iterations of WiFi protocols.
 Each has improved on the speed, transmission distance, and reliability of the one before it.
-Now, there’s a new WiFi standard that’s about to come to market.
-It’s known as WiFi 6, and it’s going to introduce a raft of new features and improvements that users everywhere will need to know about.
+WiFi 6 arrived in 2019 and is now the mainstream standard built into most new phones, laptops, and routers, introducing a raft of features and improvements worth understanding.

 To help you understand what WiFi 6 is and how it’s different from previous generations, here’s a rundown of the advantages, disadvantages, and changes the new standard is going to introduce.
 By the end, you’ll be an expert in all things WiFi.
 Let’s dive in.